ejlchappin/MidiSetlistController/README.md

 ![screenshot](https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.png)

 ## Install
-* Save the application to disk: https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.jar
+* Save the [application](https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.jar) to disk
-* Save the setlist to disk: https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/setlist.ini
+* Save the [midi configuration](to disk: https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/config.ini) to disk
-* Save the midi configuration to disk: https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/config.ini
+* Save the [setlist](https://raw.githubusercontent.com/ejlchappin/MidiSetlistController/master/setlist.ini) to disk

 The configuration (and setlist) needs to be adjusted for your own midi device (see below).
 Start a command-line/terminal and navigate to the folder.
 Start the application with: